suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Decryption

-For decrypting, the Key ID from the `Secure Object KID` header extension contianed within immutable header extension is used to find the right key and salt for the encrypted object.
+For decrypting, the Key ID from the `Secure Object KID` header extension contained within immutable header extension is used to find the right key and salt for the encrypted object.
 The MOQT track information matching the Key ID along with  `Group ID` and `Object ID` fields of the MOQT object header are used to form the nonce.